anton-g/fredagslunchen/README.md

 Commit your changes by creating a new migration.

 > **Note:** This will force you to reset your local db.
 See [Schema prototyping with db push](https://www.prisma.io/docs/guides/database/prototyping-schema-db-push#prototyping-with-an-existing-migration-history) for more details.

+### "Component library"

+We have an overview of all available components on the `/kitchensink` route.
+If you add a new component, add an example of how it's used on this route as well.

 ## Deployment